hillaabra/pinterest-data-pipeline934/README.md

 ## [Usage](#usage)

 ### Launching the pipeline:
-- Before launching the pipeline:
+> Before launching the pipeline:
-    - check consistency in the Kafka topic naming across the Kafka Client on EC2, the local machine emulation script and the Databricks workspace config dictionary;
+> - check consistency in the Kafka topic naming across the Kafka Client on EC2, the local machine emulation script and the Databricks workspace config dictionary;
-    - check consistency in the Kinesis stream naming across AWS Kinesis, the local machine emulation script and the Databricks workspace stream layer pipeline notebook;
+>- check consistency in the Kinesis stream naming across AWS Kinesis, the local machine emulation script and the Databricks workspace stream layer pipeline notebook;
-    - make sure the EC2 instance is in launched-mode, and its current state publicDNS has been used in the proxy integration API resource on API Gateway;
+>- make sure the EC2 instance is in launched-mode, and its current state publicDNS has been used in the proxy integration API resource on API Gateway;
-    - make sure the API on API Gateway is deployed and the correct invoke URL has been passed into the `api_gateway_config.yaml` file on your local machine.
+>- make sure the API on API Gateway is deployed and the correct invoke URL has been passed into the `api_gateway_config.yaml` file on your local machine.
-- Connect to the EC2 instance from the terminal using the SSH Client protocol, e.g.:
+1. Connect to the EC2 instance from the terminal using the SSH Client protocol, e.g.:
 ```
 $ ssh -i <FilePathToKey-ValuePEM> ec2-user@<PublicIPv4DNS>
 ```
-- Inside the EC2 instance, navigate to the REST proxy directory bin, e.g.:
+2. Inside the EC2 instance, navigate to the REST proxy directory bin, e.g.:
 ```
 $ cd confluent-7.2.0/bin
 ```
-- Start the REST proxy:
+3. Start the REST proxy:
 ```
 $ ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
 ```
-- When the Kafka REST proxy is fully started up (it will indicate that the server is listening), from a terminal window in the repository on your local machine, start generating and sending data into the pipeline by running:
+**Wait for the Kafka REST proxy to indicate that the server is listening.**

+4. Then, from a terminal window in the repository on your local machine, start generating and sending data into the pipeline by running:
 ```
 $ python user_posting_emulation.py
 ```
-- Press ENTER at any time in the terminal to stop the data posting and bring the user_posting_emulation script to a close:
+***Press ENTER at any time in the terminal to stop the data posting and bring the user_posting_emulation script to a close:***

 ![](readme-assets/giphy-data-being-sent-from-terminal.gif)

-- Within Databricks, manually trigger the stream-processing layer by running the `stream_processing_pipeline.ipynb` notebook
+5. Within Databricks, manually trigger the stream-processing layer by running the `stream_processing_pipeline.ipynb` notebook
-- You can also manually trigger the batch layer processing for testing by running the `batch_processing_pipeline.ipynb` notebook (or else wait for the run scheduled by the DAG on AWS MWAA)
+6. (OPTIONAL:) You can also manually trigger the batch layer processing for testing by running the `batch_processing_pipeline.ipynb` notebook (or else wait for the run scheduled by the DAG on AWS MWAA)

 ### Daily batch views
 The pipeline is built to run a set of SQL queries on each batch of cleaned data, the outputs of which are stored in Parquet files within Databricks.
 To read the latest batch layer processing outputs from Parquet, run the `read_latest_batch_views.ipynb` notebook within the Databricks workspace.